-The online mode of payment requires the creation of an e-challan on the GST portal.
-There could be a few technical issues arising while making payment.
-This article deals with the process of raising a complaint in case of such payment issues.
+The online mode of payment requires creating an e-challan on the GST portal.
+In a few instances, technical issues could occur while making the GST payment.
+This article deals with raising a complaint using Form GST PMT-07 in case of such payment issues.

-Complaint or a grievance can be filed against the following issues:
+Taxpayers can file a complaint or raise a grievance for the following issues:

 Note that the grievance should not be raised in the following situations: